berge-is-bome/d2wc/docs/project/lua-event-handoff.md

 ```

 The prompt uses those values to place itself near the bottom-right corner of the window that triggered the event.

-The geometry path avoids relying on `_NET_ACTIVE_WINDOW` or inferring the event window after launch.

 ## Recursion suppression